From Warehouse to the Surface Design Show:

 Where It All Began

-How can we make better use of what we already have?
+How can we work together to make better use of what we already have?

 Reimagining Materials